alexch/codelikethis/public/lessons/javascript/unit_testing.md

 # Integration Testing

-Integration Testing is the middle level of testing, and tests multible units that interact with one another, providing them a given input and expected outputs to see all outputs as well as any unexpected side effects
+Integration Testing is the middle level of testing, and tests multiple units that interact with one another, providing them a given input and expected outputs to see all outputs as well as any unexpected side effects

 # Acceptance testing